dftfeDevelopers/dftfe/README.md

  - demo/ (contains demo examples- see doc/manual/manual.pdf for details)
  - helpers/ (for developers)
  - doc/ (folder for documentation. it contains the manual)
- - setup.sh (required for compilation of DFT-FE- see doc/manual/manual.pdf for details)
+ - setupUser.sh, setupUserPetsc.sh, setupDevelopPetsc.sh (required for compilation of DFT-FE- see release version manual [here](https://github.com/dftfeDevelopers/dftfe/blob/manual/manual-current-release.pdf)) for details)
  - Doxyfile (used for generating doxygen documentation)